-- final exam.
-Exam grades count for 20% of the student's grade.
-Eighty percent (80%) of the students grade comes from lab work such as training exercises, projects, daily attendance, customer work completed by the student - E. Additional Information.
+- c.
+Penalties will be assessed to students who use foul language. - 5.
+Final Grade - a.
+Daily and unit test averages will account for 25% of final grade. - b.
+Final exam will account for 25% of your final grade - c.
+Lab procedures, safety, and projects will account for 40% of final grade. - d.
+Attendance and attitude will account for 10% of final grade. - E. Additional Information.
 A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
 No smoking is permitted in the building and food and drinks are not allowed in any classroom, lab or shop.
 All these activities will be limited to break time in designated areas only.
 Breaks will be limited to 20 minutes.
-Please turn off all cell phones, pagers, etc. During class. .
 Please turn off all cell phones, pagers, etc. During class.
 The use of cell phone for conversation and texting is not permitted during class and lab.
-If you use your phone during these times you will be asked to leave. - F. Dress Code.
+If you use your phone during these times you will be asked to leave. - F. - G.Dress Code.
 No open toed shoes, sandals or flip-flop styled shoes.
 No baggy, saggy or drooping clothes.
 This includes wearing pants pulled down in a "Low Slung Style".
 For safety considerations standard shop acceptable attire is required.
-If you have any doubts about what is acceptable see the instructor for clarification.
+If you have any doubts about what is acceptable see the instructor for clarification. - Η.